Sentient-Beings/Behavior-Trees/README.md

 # How to use Behavior Trees in ROS 2 with BT.CPP

 This repository is for learning how to create and use behavior trees in ROS 2 with the `BT.CPP` library.
-It's meant to be used alongside the blog post I wrote about it: [link].
+It's meant to be used alongside the blog post I wrote about it: https://sentientbeing.bearblog.dev/why-and-how-to-use-behavior-trees-in-your-robot-application/

 The whole setup is dockerized, so you don't have to worry about installing ROS 2 or any other dependencies on your machine.
 Just follow the steps below.